The older kids get, the more clever they become.

 It is what happens, so you need to improve every year!

-They have valid points, and they like you being dismissive.
-Especially if you just don’t listen.
+They have valid points, and they like you being dismissive, especially if you don’t listen.

 For me, this is the worst reason.
 They actually have a point!
 Their arguments make sense.